100 Years of Motorcycle Advancements

 Traction Control: Traction control is another relatively recent safety innovation for motorcycles, which can provide some additional protection against skidding, according to AutoEvolution.com.
 In 2008, Ducati was the first motorcycle manufacturer to introduce traction control in a production motorcycle, says motorcycle.com.
 Traction control uses the sensors in a motorcycle’s ABS to measure the speed at which the two wheels are spinning.
 If the two wheels are running at significantly different speeds, traction control reduces power to the rear wheel (which is most likely to lose traction because it’s powered by the engine), helping to improve stability for the rider.

-Dynamic Brake Lights: Dynamic brake lights are meant to help indicate how hard a motorcycle is braking by utilizing a two-stage brake light system, according to the British Motorcyclists Federation.
+Dynamic Brake Lights: Dynamic brake lights are meant to help indicate how hard a motorcycle is braking by utilizing a two-stage brake light system.
 In many dynamic brake light systems, one set of lights is engaged during ordinary braking, while another set is turned on when the bike gets closer to a standstill.
 This provides an additional warning to trailing vehicles that the motorcycle is decelerating very quickly and/or coming to a complete stop.
 In 2015, BMW introduced dynamic brake lights for six of its 2016 models.

 The Future (2016 and Beyond)